 Kersey Coates was born in Sadsbury, Pennsylvania, on September 15, 1823, to Lindley and Deborah S. Simmons Coates, life-long members of the Society of Friends.
 His father was a farmer, but deeming his son’s talents adapted to a more intellectual life, he gave him the advantages of a liberal education, and the young man attended school, first near home and afterward at Whitestown Seminary in New York, completing his course at Phillips Academy, in Andover, Massachusetts.

 In these institutions, he became proficient in several of the modern languages.
-After finishing his studies, he was appointed to the chair of English literature in the high school in Lancaster, Pennsylvania, where he taught the youth of his native county for several years until qualified to study law.
+After finishing his studies, he was appointed to the chair of English literature in the high school in Lancaster, Pennsylvania, where he taught the youth of his native county for several years until he qualified to study law.
 When he was about 25 years old, he entered the office of the late distinguished lawyer, politician, and statesman, Honorable Thaddeus Stevens, an associate and personal friend of his father, with whom he remained until 1853 when he was admitted to the bar.